 However, before you do please be sure to upvote the Messages API 2.0 Feature Request, by doing so you’ll be notified of the update which will enable a ton more possibilities when it comes to notifications.
 Now let’s discuss using WhatsApp for Sales & Support.

-WhatsApp CRM: Using a WhatsApp Integration for Sales & Support
+WhatsApp Business CRM: Using a WhatsApp Integration for Sales & Support

 Companies using email and phone often segment conversations by creating different emails and phone numbers for sales & support.
 The benefit is that different departments can own their channels, but conversations get siloed resulting in a poor experience.